MoserMichael/my-notes/dev-gotchas.md

 - Gists have little relevance in terms of publicity or as 'social media', so no one would care to put their bots loose (but i might be wrong, again).
 Maybe these corners are a less likely prey for [deadnet](https://en.wikipedia.org/wiki/Dead_Internet_theory)
 - Yes!
 Someone keeps creating github accounts with his bot and is posting the same gist over and over again, so that this add appears on 'all gists'.
 And the landlord doesn't care, we are free :-) (for now)
 - from now on: lots of technical stuff in my gists, but also quests of a non-technical nature.
+- In some way: digging deep into my world, in order to escape the hype & hubris of the AI industry.

 Some say that github gists were added as a minor concern, in order to keep up with [pastebin](https://pastebin.com/).
 Maybe that's why github stopped to improve this feature, for example there is no built-in spell checker, when editing a gist in the browser (a much requested [feature](https://github.com/orgs/community/discussions/138955) ).
 My solution: a shell script that checks out all of the gists into separate folders. [script-is-here](https://gist.github.com/MoserMichael/b4fec70c95a558ac7cd7bdcdcd2c911a).
 This way you can edit stuff locally, in your favorite editor, which sure has a spell checker!